Developing Principled Leaders

 Pathways & Opportunities

-Today, Catholic High’s student leadership experience is multi-faceted, anchored on an approached modelled after John C. Maxwell’s Five Levels of Leadership.
+Today, Catholic High’s student leadership experience is multi-faceted, anchored on an approach modelled after John C. Maxwell’s Five Levels of Leadership.

 The pathways and opportunities for leadership development are varied and dependent on each student’s interest and ability.

 A student can opt to develop his leadership through: